robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 ## 3.2 Use logging to track down stragglers

-Whilst we are of course hyper-focussed programming demigods, there is nonetheless a small chance that we may miss the odd call to `Merchant#owner_favorite_type_of_fruit` (NB this is not a real property and we are not legally required to collect it outside of New Mexico).
+Whilst we are of course hyper-focussed programming demigods, there is nonetheless a small chance that we may miss the odd call to `Merchant#owner_favorite_type_of_fruit` (NB we are not legally required to collect this information outside of New Mexico).
 It is also very probable that our blissfully unaware colleagues may have added new calls to the very fields we are trying to remove.
 This is fine, since these calls will still correctly proxy through to the relevant LegalEntity properties.

 However, in order to make sure we have tracked down everything before we turn off read-proxying completely, we log whenever a deprecated Merchant or AccountApplication field is accessed, and add in an assertion that will make tests fail whenever they are called (but will not throw errors in production).